Teacher-free Latent Self-distillation and Class-separable Representations for Lightweight IoT Attack Detection: Experimental settings

 We use a wide range of datasets in cybersecurity to evaluate the effectiveness of TAE.
 The tested datasets include the IoT botnet attacks datasets, the network IDS datasets, the cloud DDoS attack dataset, and the malware datasets.
 The number of training, validation, and testing samples of each dataset are presented in Table~\ref{tab:tab_datasets_classified}.
 The number of classes, the number of features, and the shorthand (ID) of each dataset are also shown in this Table.

 The IoT botnet datasets~\cite{Meidan_2018} include seven different datasets.
-These seven datasets are Danmini Doorbell (Dan), Ecobee Thermostat (Eco), Philips B120N10 Baby Monitor (Phi), Provision PT 737E Security Camera (737), and Provision PT 838 Security Camera (838) \cite{Meidan_2018}.
 The datasets consist of two types of attacks, i.e., Gafgyt and Mirai attacks.
 We perform two scenarios on these multiclass datasets.
 The first scenario includes the normal traffic and five types of the Gafgyt attacks that form the six classes classification problem, whilst the second scenario consists of the normal traffic, five types of the Mirai attacks, and five types of the Gafgyt attacks forming the 11 classes problem.
 The dataset name is shorthanded by the name of the dataset and the type of attacks.
 For instance, EcoG means the Ecobee dataset and the Gafgyt attack, while EcoMG is the Ecobee dataset with both Mirai and Gafgyt attacks.

 The IDS datasets consist of the NSLKDD (NSL)\cite{NSLKDD} and the UNSW-NB15 (UNSW) \cite{UNSW} dataset.
-The NSL dataset was proposed to surpass the inherent issues of the KDD Cup 99 dataset.
 The data in the NSL includes the benign traffic and four types of attacks, i.e., DoS, R2L, Probe, and U2L.
 Among the four types of attacks, R2L and U2L are two sophisticated and rare attacks that are very challenging to be detected by machine learning algorithms~\cite{yu2020intrusion}.
 The UNSW dataset has benign traffic and nine types of attacks.
-This dataset has 42 features that are aggregated from the traffic features.
 Both NSL and UNSW datasets are imbalanced datasets.
 This is because the number of samples of R2L and U2R attacks in NSL and Worms, Backdoor, and Shellcode attacks in UNSW are significantly lower than those of others.

-The malware datasets are generated by Avast AIC laboratory to collect 20 malware families on IoT systems \cite{IoT-23}.
+The malware datasets include 20 malware families on IoT systems \cite{IoT-23}.
 There are three binary malware datasets, e.g., Mal1, Mal2, and Mal3.
 Each data sample has 32 features.
 The training sets include benign samples and typical malware families, e.g., DDoS and Part-of-Horizontal-Port-Scan while the testing sets consist of benign samples and more sophisticated malware classes, e.g., C\&C-attack, Okiru, C\&C-heartbeat, C\&C-Mirai, and C\&C-PortScan.
-This means that some malware in the testing sets is not available in the training set.
+In other words, some malware in the testing sets is not available in the training set.
 Thus, it is difficult for ML models to detect this unknown malware in the testing set.

 The cloud IDS datasets are DDoS attacks on the cloud environment.
 They are published by Kumar et al.~\cite{CloudIDS} by stimulating the cloud environment and using an open-source platform to launch 15 normal VMs, 1 target VM, and 3 malicious VMs.
 The extracted datasets contain 24 time-based traffic flow features.
 The cloud IDS datasets are also divided into training and testing sets with a rate of 70:30.